chnm/relec-website/content/visualizations/spiritualist-map/index.md

 ---
-title: National Spiritual Alliance Map
+title: Male and Female Pastors in the National Spiritual Alliance
 author: Caroline Greer
-date: 2022-08-03
+date: 2022-08-18
-updated: 2022-08-03
+updated: 2022-08-18
-abstract: "This map shows the geographic distribution of male and female pastors in the National Spiritual Alliance in 1926 to highlight the large amount of women represented in Spiritualist leadership."
+abstract: "This map shows the geographic distribution of male and female pastors in the National Spiritual Alliance of the United States in 1926 to highlight the large amount of women represented in Spiritualist leadership.
+There are 59 congregations represented in this map."
 script: viz/spiritualist-map/main.js
 styles: viz/spiritualist-map/style.css
 layout: visualization
-thumbnail: citiesmap.png
+thumbnail: spiritualistmapheader.png
-thumbdesc: "A screenshot of cities with denominations on a map of the United States."
+thumbdesc: "A screenshot of National Spiritual Alliance of the United States congregations in 1926."
 doi: "https://doi.org/10.31835/TBD"
 ---